citp/privacy-policy-historical/g/ge/gen/generalassemb.ly.md

 |

-Necessary (i) for the performance of a contract with you, (ii) for our legitimate business interest in being able to provide the Services to you, and (iii) to provide an excellent customer experience to you during the course of the Services
+Necessary (i) for the performance of a contract with you, (ii) for our legitimate business interest in being able to provide the Services to you, and (iii) to provide an excellent customer experience to you during the course of the Services.

-  1. Notifying you about any changes to our Services, timetables for the Services, requirements for the Services, and any technical requirements
+Notifying you about any changes to our Services, timetables for the Services, requirements for the Services, and any technical requirements.

 |